jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/5- Use, Import, Alias.md

 # Bringing In the Code

+> WARNING: This is one of the hardest and weirdest chapters.
+It's also the most optional, and I considered not even including it.
+The core (easy) parts of it will be repeated when we need them, so if things start dragging, feel free to skip to the next chapter.

-One of the most important tasks in any programming environment is bringing in code from elsewhere- it lets you reuse functionality and keep everything clean.
+One of the most important tasks in any programming environment is bringing in code from elsewhere; it lets you reuse functionality and keep everything clean.
 Elixir and Phoenix have a series of elegant tools available to do that.

 In this chapter we're going to focus on the `use`, `import`, and `alias` keywords and what they specifically bring to our Router and Controller files.
 There are, of course, functions beyond this (config files, mix, etc.) that we'll cover later.